rapidwebltd/SimpleMailChimp/README.md

 ### Checking to see if a subscriber is already on a list and subscribed

-To see if a subscriber is already on a list and is subscribed call the `isSubscribedToList` function and pass through the mailchimp list id and the users email.
+To see if a subscriber is already on a list and is subscribed call the `isSubscribedToList` function and pass through the MailChimp list id and the user's email.

 ```php
 $simpleMailChimp->isSubscribedToList('LIST_ID_GOES_HERE', 'example@example.com');